 Pew studies and analyzes issues at the intersection of religion and public affairs by conducting surveys, demographic analyses, and other research about the practice of religion and its place in American life.

 Recent work includes a major portrait of Jews in America and interviews with 38,000 Muslims around the globe to provide a more complete understanding of the beliefs and political views of members of the world’s second- largest religion.

-The post Americans skeptical about religious objections to COVID-19 vaccines, but oppose employer mandates appeared first on Pew Research Center.
+The post Attitudes about transgender issues vary widely among Christians, religious ‘nones’ in U.S. appeared first on Pew Research Center.

 Opinion on the legality of abortion has changed little since before the court's decision, with 62% now saying abortion should be legal in all or most cases.

 The post Majority of Public Disapproves of Supreme Court’s Decision To Overturn Roe v.
 Wade appeared first on Pew Research Center.